 The pupil's progress will be reviewed throughout each year, and the DLD Class Teacher and the Speech and Language Therapist will give feedback to parents/guardians at regular individual meetings.
-At the review SSP meeting (usually in February each year), the Speech and Language Therapist and teacher will discuss with parents regarding suitability of 2nd year of placement for the child.
+At the review SSP meeting, the Speech and Language Therapist and teacher will discuss with parents regarding suitability of 2nd year of placement for the child.
 A joint decision regarding this is made between DLD Class staff and parents.